-In the U.S., we distribute Rocky, Georgia Boot, Durango, Muck, XTRATUF, Servus, NEOS, Ranger and Michelin products through a wide range of wholesale distribution channels.
-As of December 31, 2021, our products were offered for sale at over 10,000 retail locations in the U.S. and Canada.
+In the U.S., we distribute Rocky, Georgia Boot, Durango, Muck, XTRATUF, Servus, Ranger and Michelin products through a wide range of wholesale distribution channels.
+As of December 31, 2022, our products were offered for sale at over 10,000 retail locations in the U.S. and Canada.

-Through our dedicated in-house sales team, we sell our products to wholesale accounts in the U.S. who carry our branded products exclusively, as well as independent sales representatives who carry our branded products and other non-competing products.
+Through our dedicated in-house sales team we sell to wholesale accounts in the U.S. through the use of a dedicated in-house sales team, exclusive, as well as independent sales representatives who carry our branded products and other non-competing products.
 Our sales force is organized around major accounts, including Boot Barn, Tractor Supply Company and Dick's Sporting Goods, and around our target markets: outdoor, work, duty, commercial military, and western.
 Our sales force is organized around brands, regions and customers in order to target a broad range of distribution channels.
 All of our sales people actively call on their retail customer base to educate them on the quality, comfort, technical features and breadth of our product lines and to ensure that our products are displayed effectively at retail locations.